Lord3n20/nginx-webserver-homeassistant/README.md

 # webserver for Home Assistant

-This is a repo of simple Home Assistant Apps for serving a website.
+This is a repo of simple Home Assistant Apps for serving stuff
-Currently just aa simple nginx-server on port 3000 exists.

 For installation add this repository to your Home Assistant App repositories.